kubedb/docs/docs/guides/druid/concepts/catalog.md

 [//]: # (### spec.pgBouncer.image)

 [//]: # ()
-[//]: # (`spec.pgBouncer.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected PgBouncer server.)
+[//]: # (`spec.pgBouncer.image` is a required field that specifies the docker image which will be used to create Petset by KubeDB operator to create expected PgBouncer server.)

 [//]: # ()
 [//]: # (### spec.exporter.image)